 News & Updates

-I grew up in South Carolina near the Blue Ridge Mountains, in a house surrounded by large oak trees and filled with music, both live and recorded, which gave me a conviction growing up that the world was a sturdy, melodious place that would always make me sneeze.
+I grew up in South Carolina in the foothills of the Blue Ridge Mountains, in a house surrounded by large oak trees and filled with music, live and recorded, which growing up gave me a conviction that the world was a sturdy, melodious place that would always make me sneeze.
 My earliest music influences were the R&B tunes from my brother's glorious stash of 45's - Bill Withers, The Brothers Johnson, Stevie Wonder.
-A few years later I discovered folk and bossanova in my parents collection, playing our dog-eared Joni Mitchell and Astrud Gilberto records until we had to buy replacement copies.
+A few years later I discovered folk and bossanova from my parents' dog-eared record collection, playing their Joni Mitchell and Astrud Gilberto vinyl until we had to buy replacement copies.

-For me, music has always meant dancing.
-In high school while studying dance, I started playing guitar as a way to decompress after long rehearsals.
-Worried I'd end up a barista in a coffee joint if I stuck with dancing as a profession, I opted for a more financially secure future and went to college for Latin.
-At that time my alma mater Brown was enjoying a lively singer-songwriter scene, and with added inspiration in my headphones from Joni and Jobim, I began experimenting with alternate tunings and formed my first band with three college friends, playing clubs in and around Providence.
+For me, music has always gone hand-in-hand with dancing.
+In high school while formally studying dance, I started playing guitar as a way to decompress after long rehearsals.
+Worried that a I'd just end up a barista in a coffee joint if I tried to pursue a career in dance, I opted for a more financially secure future and majored in Latin in college.
+At that time my alma mater Brown was enjoying a lively singer-songwriter scene (Mary Chapin-Carpenter, Lisa Loeb, Catie Curtis), so with added inspiration in my headphones from Joni and Jobim, I began experimenting with alternate tunings on the guitar and formed my first band with three college friends, playing clubs in and around Providence.

 After graduation I headed to the folk music epicenter of the eastern seaboard, Cambridge MA, immediately landing work as a barista in a coffee joint.
 I also began playing in the subways and coffeehouses around Cambridge, including the venerable folk mecca Club Passim, and recorded my first solo acoustic CD Volcano in 1996 - six songs written in six different tunings which proved impossible to play all together at shows.
 A couple of years later I teamed up with members of the Boston-based rock band Groovasaurus to record and independently release my second album, Living Room Dances in 1999, a fusion of folk and jazz and a snapshot of my experiments with alternate tunings.

-Whereas the songs of Living Room Dances have the feel of composed poems set to music, my third album Good Again, released in 2005, is a set of living conversations with people and events that have passed through and deeply impacted my life after 9/11, especially from my experiences teaching refugees in Boston.
-With the tunes on Good Again I also started moving away from my acoustic folk roots towards a jazz/R&B influenced sound, again having the good fortune to collaborate with some of the best rock and jazz players in the Boston music scene.
+Whereas the songs of Living Room Dances have the feel of composed poems set to music, my third album Good Again, released in 2005, is a set of living conversations with people and events that have deeply impacted my life after 9/11, especially from my experiences teaching refugees newly arrived in Boston from war-torn countries all over the globe.
+With the tunes on Good Again I also started moving away from my acoustic folk roots towards a jazz/R&B influenced sound, having the good fortune to collaborate with some of the best rock and jazz players in the Boston music scene.

-In 2010 I traded in my acoustic Guild for an electric Ibanez, began exploring the Blues, and with my fourth record Come and Gone, traveled further backwards to the spirit of the R&B 45's I danced to as a kid under oak trees.
-I think it's the music most deeply rooted in my body, memory and movement.
-Comfort food for uncertain times and places far from home.
-You can check out my latest album Come and Gone here, and stay posted for a brand new album slated for release in 2016!
+In 2010 I traded in my acoustic Guild for an electric Ibanez, began exploring the Blues, and with my fourth record Come and Gone, a retro-inspired journey through songs of nostalgia, change and letting go, I traveled further backwards to the spirit of the R&B 45's I danced to as a kid under oak trees.